canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    process can take several minutes, and perhaps over an hour on a slow Internet connection.

-#.
-Re-run the ``maniacs-setup`` script, but add the
-   ``\-\-update-point-releases`` option to the script, as described in Appendix A. This will cause the script to download and add the point-release images for i386 systems.

 That's it.
-You can add support for ppc64el, ARM64, or other architectures in a similar way; however, there are currently no point-release images for these architectures.
+You can add support for ppc64el, ARM64, or other architectures in a similar way these architectures.
 Please consult the Server Certification Team if you need to certify systems using these CPUs.

 .. raw:: pdf

    PageBreak

-Appendix C: Mirroring Additional Repositories
+Appendix B: Mirroring Additional Repositories
 =============================================

 You can mirror repositories or Ubuntu versions beyond those configured by